bberos/crypto-price-tracker/README.md

 ## HOME
-On this screen, we mainly deploy a list of cryptocurrency, paginated 50 by 50 with infinit scroll, ordered by the rank provided by the API.
-Here we can visualize the name, rank, symbol,percentage change (24hs), current price and market cap of each currency.
+On this screen, we mainly deploy a list of criptocurrency, paginated 50 by 50 with infinit scroll, ordered by the rank provided by the API.
+Here we can visualize the name, rank, symbol, percentage change (24hs), current price and market cap of each currency.

 <img src="https://i.imgur.com/6jMmiXu.png" width="350"  />  <img src="https://i.imgur.com/Mx6hs96.gif" width="350"  />

 --------------
 ## COIN DETAIL
-Is a dynamic screen that you can access by tapping the desired cryptocurrency card and it shows the details of it (symbol, name, rank, dynamic current price & percentage change).
+Is a dynamic screen where you can access the desired criptocurrency by tapping the card, and it shows the details of it (symbol, name, rank, dynamic current price & percentage change).
 There is a graph where I used react-native-wagmi-charts library where we can loop through it and see the current price also we can filter by time.
 And finally we have a simple price converter.